petelaud/ratesci/ReadMe.md

 (‘RR’, also known as relative risk), or odds ratio (‘OR’).
 All three contrasts apply for binomial proportions, and the first two may also be used for the comparison of Poisson ‘exposure-adjusted’ incidence rates.
-The scoreci function incorporates ‘skewness-corrected’ asymptotic score (‘SCAS’) methods, which ensure equal-tailed coverage (or central location), in other words for a nominal 95% confidence interval, the one-sided non-coverage probability is (on average) close to 2.5% on each side.
-Stratified calculations are also catered for (e.g. meta-analysis, including random effects), as well as confidence intervals for the single binomial or Poisson rate, and for binomial matched pairs (with the pairbinci function).
+`scoreci()` incorporates ‘skewness-corrected’ asymptotic score (‘SCAS’) methods, which ensure equal-tailed coverage (or central location), in other words for a nominal 95% confidence interval, the one-sided non-coverage probability is (on average) close to 2.5% on each side.
+Stratified calculations are also catered for (e.g. meta-analysis, including random effects), as well as confidence intervals for the single binomial or Poisson rate, and for clustered binomial proportion (with `clusterpci()`) and binomial matched pairs (with `pairbinci()`).
 Corresponding hypothesis tests against any specified null parameter value are provided in each case.
 Omission of the skewness correction is also allowed, resulting in the often-recommended ‘Miettinen-Nurminen’ asymptotic score methods, which can have inferior one-sided coverage, especially for RR.
 The hypothesis test for binomial RD or RR when the skewness correction is omitted corresponds to the Farrington-Manning test.

 The stratified (fixed effects) version without skewness correction produces a hypothesis test which is equivalent to the